keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 You can think of the `encoder_model` as it's own modular unit, it is the piece of our model that we are really interested in for our downstream task.
-However we still need to set up the encoder to train on the MLM task; to do that we attach a `keras_nlp.layers.MaskedLMHead`.
+However we still need to set up the encoder to train on the MaskedLM task; to do that we attach a `keras_nlp.layers.MaskedLMHead`.

 This layer will take as one input the token encodings, and as another the positions we